Thursday, July 29, 2010 Detailed Auto Topics

 Mounting diameter of a wheel

 Great care must be taken to keep the tire in the dropped area while mounting.
 The width of the tire tends to push the bead out of the dropped area, toward the mounting surface of the wheel.
 When this happens the tire will be stretched over the wheel.
-Using force in an attempt to do so can bend and distort the steel belts in the tire's bead.
+Using force in an attempt to do so can bend and distort the steel belts and the tire's bead.
 A tire can be twisted out of round and even permanently distorted by such an error.

-Once mounted, the tire bead must "travel" from the dropped opening to the edge of the wheel.
-This happens when the tire is filled with air.
+A tire must slide over a well lubricated wheel to mount properlyOnce the tire beads are in the dropped center of the wheel, actual final mounting begins.
+The tire bead must "travel" from the dropped opening to the edge of the wheel.
+This happens as the tire is filled with air.
 Air expands the sidewalls and forces the tire to seat at the edge of the wheel.
-This too is an area of great concern.

-Damaging cords in the tire
+Damaging tire cords while mounting the tire

-Tearing the bead
+Tearing a tire bead

 Post or Read Comments (0)